-The dog personalities vary from subject to subject.
-So the question is: are they born with specific characteristics, do they develop them as they grow, or is it somewhere in between?
+Dog personalities vary from subject to subject.
+So the question is: Are dogs born with specific characteristics, do they develop them as they grow, or is it somewhere in between?

 Dogs, like humans, can be very different from each other, both physically and mentally.
 Sometimes, these differences are superficially defined as insecurity or confidence, nervousness or calmness, super sociability or less pleasantness, aggressiveness or submissiveness, and so on.
 Little value is given to the genetic and environmental components that influence the dog’s true nature as an adult.